 Let us live, not for success, but for ourselves.
 Let us find happiness in the days in which we are only given oppression.
 Let us abandon the regret, not of reaching for big dreams, but for not reaching higher - and then reach a little bit higher.

 We are here to live because no one knows for certain what comes after.
 And there is a difference between believing in the afterlife and being there, and none of us have been there.
 But where have you been?

 Have been home to tell your family you love them?
-Have you been next door for a cup of tea with your little, gray neighbor that you’ve always given excuses to?
-Have you been to the top of a hill to watch the sunset, the moon rise, and the start dance across the sky?
-Have you taken that trip to the country you dreamt of going to after you finished school, but you were too neck-deep in student loans and just short of being fired from a job you hate, making little (not enough) money and fake friends who, by the way, are only your friends because you share a unified hatred for your boss?
+Have you been to the top of a hill to watch the sunset, the moon rise, and the stars dance across the sky?
+Have you taken that trip to the country you’ve dreamt of going to after you finished school, but you were too neck-deep in student loans and just short of being fired from a job you hate, making little (not enough) money and fake friends who, by the way, are only your friends because you share a unified hatred for your boss?
 Have you been to the beach in the heart of summer when the water is icy blue and the sand is like silk between your toes?
 Or to the mountains in the heart of winter when the snow caps the tip-top of the peaks, like your favorite baseball team’s hat caps your head on game day?

 There are a lot of places that you’ll forget to go while you’re worried about going nowhere.
 You can choose to go nowhere if you’d like.
 Sometimes watching the leaves fall in autumn right in your own backyard can be just as beautiful as seeing it on a road trip to Pennsylvania.
 Why Pennsylvania?
 Well why not?